17 Ways to Ease into Summer

 Then spend the next few hours making memories no one in attendance will ever forget.

-I hope this list of 17 Ways to Ease into Summer has given you a few ideas about how to celebrate this season of adventure.
+I hope this list of 17 Ways to Ease into Summer has given you a few ideas on how to make the season full of adventure.

-This year will definitely take a bit of extra effort and creativity, but making the time to create special memories will always be worth it!
+While it definitely takes a bit of effort and creativity, taking time to make special memories will always be worth it.

 A Few Other Summer Inspired Posts You Might Enjoy: